Why Group Piano lessons?

 We use the innovative group piano teaching method Keynotes.
 It includes multiple levels of challenges for every song, meaning that there is always something challenging and fun for every student in the group.
 Lessons take place on Zoom.

-Our curriculum is designed to ensure that all aspects of piano playing and general musicianship are fostered in a fun and inspiring way.
+is designed to ensure that all aspects of piano playing and general musicianship are fostered in a fun and inspiring way.

 Workbooks based around a story or a theme make the pieces cohesive and give structure to learning about musical elements and compositions.